Life @ St Chris

 A major contributor to the success of St Christopher’s School is the army of volunteers that passes through its doors.
 Each and every one brings their own skills, knowledge and culture into our classrooms.
 No matter how great or small the contribution, we welcome all offers of help and provide many opportunities for parents to come into school to support the work of our staff.

-Activity Streets: Our Activity Streets are the hub of learning in School.
-They provide the children with a sense of community and the fantastic displays fire imagine and bring the topics the children study alive.
-Our parents really have taken ownership of the Activity Streets and whether it be changing Pudding Lane into an Island Paradise in Year 2 or traditional Bahrain into a tropical rainforest in Year 4, no creative challenge is too big
+- Activity Streets: Our Activity Streets are the hub of learning in School.
+They provide the children with a sense of community and the fantastic displays fire imagination ring the topics the children study alive.
+Our parents really have taken ownership of the Activity Streets and whether it be changing Pudding Lane into an Island Paradise in Year 2 or traditional Bahrain into a tropical rainforest in Year 4, parent volunteers have responded to the challenge

-Each class in the primary section of the school has its own class parent.
+Each class in the infant and junior sections of the school has its own class parent.
 The role of the class parent is to help with communication to other parents, to help the Friends of St Chris with fundraising and to rally volunteers for some of the activities listed above.
 Class parents keep contact details of all the parents in their child’s class and they will make contact with parents when key dates are looming in the calendar and also when the School is looking for volunteers to help out.